prashanthbomma/DesignPatterns/README.md

 3. Iterator Pattern -
    The iterator pattern is a design pattern in which an iterator is used to traverse a container and access the container's elements.

+4. Strategy Pattern -
+   The strategy pattern (also known as the policy pattern) is a behavioral software design pattern that enables selecting an algorithm at runtime.